Generic Name: levoleucovorin

 Levoleucovorin is also used to treat or prevent toxic effects of methotrexate in people whose bodies do not eliminate methotrexate properly after the drug is metabolized.
-Levoleucovorin may also be used to treat toxic effects of an accidental overdose of methotrexate.
+Levoleucovorin may also be used to treat toxic effects of an overdose or methotrexate or certain other medications.

 Levoleucovorin may also be used for purposes not listed in this medication guide.

-What are the possible side effects of levoleucovorin (Fusilev)?
+What are the possible side effects of levoleucovorin?

-Tell your doctor or caregivers at once if you have a serious side effect such as:
+Tell your doctor or caregivers at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.